Best restaurants in Barceloneta – my top 7 favorites

 Get the hot pot, or whatever you want, but the regular menu is pretty limited.
 It’s mostly about hot pot up there.

 And full of Asian people.
 The only time we had any problem getting in was on a Monday, when the waitress explained that all the other Chinese restaurants in town were closed, and the staff were eating at Sabor Sichuan.

-If you’re into spicy Chinese, it’s the place for you.
+I’d say that’s a good sign.
+So if you’re into spicy Chinese, it’s the place for you.